tedneward/Azgaarnoth/Classes/Mystic/Awakened.md

     npc.actions.append("***Mind Storm (5 psi).*** Choose a point you can see within 60 feet of you.
 Each creature in a 20-foot-radius sphere centered on that point must make a Wisdom saving throw.
 On a failed save, a target takes 6d8 psychic damage and suffers disadvantage on all saving throws until the end of your next turn.
 On a successful save, a creature takes half as much damage.
 You can increase the damage by 1d6 per additional psi point spent on this ability.")

 def psychicinquisition(npc):
-    npc.bonusactions.append("***Psychic Focus: Psychic Inquisition.*** While focused on this discipline, you know when a creature communicating with you via telepathy is lying.")
+    npc.bonusactions.append("***Psychic Focus: Psychic Inquisition.*** While focused on this discipline, you know when a creature communicating with you via telepathy is lying.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Hammer of Inquisition (1–7 psi).*** Choose one creature you can see within 60 feet of you.
 The target must make an Intelligence saving throw.
 On a failed save, it takes 1d10 psychic damage per psi point spent and suffers disadvantage on its next Wisdom saving throw before the end of your next turn.
 On a successful save, it takes half as much damage.")